GSVSRINIVASAN/database-management-system-srini/README.md

 # srinivasan
-i am non-it student and but I interest in programming languages so I did python couse
+i am non-it student and but I interest in programming languages so I learned python couse